Published/Last edited or updated: 31st July, 2017

-Thailand has more than 70 elephant camps, most located in the north, and you’ll soon find that every guesthouse, travel agent, and tuk tuk driver seems to be peddling a different elephant experience.
-The abundance of choice however doesn’t guarantee a positive experience for the visitor—nor, importantly, for the elephant — so here is a little background information to keep in mind when making your decision on whether to see elephants, and where to see them, if so.
+Thailand has more than 70 elephant camps, with most located in the north of the country.
+You’ll soon find that every guesthouse, travel agent and tuk tuk driver seems to be peddling a different elephant experience.
+The abundance of choice however doesn’t guarantee a positive experience for the visitor—nor, importantly, for the elephant.
+Here is a little background information to keep in mind when making your decision on whether to see elephants, and where to see them.

 Boon Lott’s Elephant Sanctuary

-BLES is a couple of hours south of Chiang Mai (in fact, it’s closer to Sukhothai than to Chiang Mai), but it’s worth making the effort to get to.
-There are no shows of any kind and the sanctuary does everything it can to prioritise the wellbeing of the animals; visitors stay overnight in one of three traditional teak guesthouses, so numbers are kept very low.
+BLES is a couple of hours south of Chiang Mai (it’s closer to Sukhothai than to Chiang Mai), but it’s worth making the effort to get to.
+There are no shows of any kind and the sanctuary does everything it can to prioritise the well-being of the animals; the centre does not do “drop ins”, but rather visitors stay overnight in one of three traditional teak guesthouses, so numbers are kept very low.
 Elephants are free to roam around the expansive property and visitors can shadow them from a distance and watch what it’s like for elephants to be more or less elephants in the wild.
 Your experience will be hands on, as you learn to gather food and bathe the elephants.
 Founder Katherine Connor is passionate about sharing her wealth of knowledge.
 Meals are served overlooking a lake, and elephants may pop in and try to steal a rambutan or two.
-The fee of 5,000 baht per night, per guest, is pricey but absolutely worth the splurge.
+The fee of 6,000 baht per night, per guest, is pricey but worth the splurge.

 Elephant Nature Park